n8n-io/n8n-docs/docs/user-management/rbac/projects.md

 ## Move workflows and credentials between projects

-Workflow and credential owners can move a workflow or credential into a different project.
+Workflow and credential owners can move workflows or credentials (changing ownership) to other users or projects they have access to.

 1. Select **Workflow menu** <span class="inline-image">![Workflow menu icon](/_images/common-icons/three-dot-options-menu.png){.off-glb}</span> or **Credential menu** <span class="inline-image">![Workflow menu icon](/_images/common-icons/three-dot-options-menu.png){.off-glb}</span> > **Move**.
-1. Select the project you want to move to.
+1. Select the project or user you want to move to.
 1. Select **Next**.
 1. Confirm you understand the impact of the move: workflows may stop working if the credentials they need aren't available in the target project, and n8n removes any current individual sharing.
 1. Select **Confirm move to new project**.